-- Chapter 2 sets out the national and local policy context. - Chapter 3 sets out the local economy and market intelligence relating to the property market.

-- Chapter 4 sets out the evidence base to inform the employment space requirements. - Chapter 5 summarises the employment supply assessment. - Chapter 6 brings the requirement and supply findings together to inform the residual balance. - Chapter 7 sets out the conclusions and recommendations.
+- Chapter 2 sets out the national and local policy context. - Chapter 3 sets out the local economy and market intelligence relating to the property market. - Chapter 4 sets out the evidence base to inform the employment space requirements. - Chapter 5 summarises the employment supply assessment. - Chapter 6 brings the requirement and supply findings together to inform the residual balance. - Chapter 7 provides a background to the Local Plan economic policies. - Chapter 8 sets out the conclusions and recommendations.